apache/nuttx/configs/sure-pic32mx/README.txt

       You could also use the non-standard PL2303 serial device instead of the standard CDC/ACM serial device by changing:

+        Drivers->USB Device Driver Support
           CONFIG_CDCACM=n             : Disable the CDC/ACM serial device class
           CONFIG_CDCACM_CONSOLE=n     : The CDC/ACM serial device is NOT the console CONFIG_PL2303=y             : The Prolifics PL2303 emulation is enabled
           CONFIG_PL2303_CONSOLE=y     : The PL2303 serial device is the console

       Why would you want to use a non-standard USB serial driver?
 You might to use the PL2303 driver with a Windows host because it should